 - Two blue ticks: Message has been read

-Recently, WhatsApp enabled end-to-end encryption, meaning that every message can only be read by the sender, the recipient, and anyone else in the group if it’s a group message.
+WhatsApp recently enabled end-to-end encryption, meaning that every message can only be read by the sender, the recipient, and anyone else in the group if it’s a group message.
 It basically makes the service more secure from hackers.

-You can also make phone calls through WhatsApp.
+Yes, you can also make phone calls through WhatsApp.
 Again, it uses the internet instead of your mobile’s data connection, so it can work out much cheaper than making a normal phone call if you are on pay as you go and allowing you to save minutes from your allowance.